2026 Archery World Cup

-The 2026 Archery World Cup, also known as the Hyundai Archery World Cup for sponsorship reasons, is the 20th edition of the international archery circuit organised annually by World Archery.
-The 2026 World Cup consist of five events, and will run from 7 April to TBD.
+The 2026 Archery World Cup, also known as the Hyundai Archery World Cup for sponsorship reasons, was the 20th edition of the international archery circuit organised annually by World Archery.
+The 2026 World Cup consisted of five events, and ran from 7 April to 13 September.
+The first four stages were open to archers who had recorded a score that exceeded a minimum competition standard.
+For the final stage, only 8 archers were invited per category.
+Stage winners automatically qualified for the final, as well as one archer from the host nation.
+The remaining spots were filled based on the Hyundai Archery World Cup Ranking points.

 Calendar

 The calendar for the 2026 World Cup, announced by World Archery.